Shawn Mendes: 2018–2019: Shawn Mendes

 On March 22, 2018, Mendes released the lead single "In My Blood" from his upcoming third studio album, followed up by the second single "Lost in Japan" on March 23.
 "In My Blood" topped the Billboard Adult Pop Songs chart, making Mendes the first and only artist to have four number one singles in the chart before turning 20 years old.
 "Youth" was released on May 3, featuring American singer Khalid.
 His self-titled studio album was released on May 25, 2018, to positive critical reviews, with particular praise towards his songwriting and artistic growth.
 It debuted at number one in Canada, making it his third number one album in his home country.
 It debuted at number one on the US Billboard 200, making Mendes the third-youngest artist to collect three number-one albums.

 To promote the album, Mendes embarked on his self-titled world tour in 2019.
 Besides the tour, he performed at music festivals across Europe, North America, and South America.
 He performed at a televised concert honouring the 92nd birthday of Queen Elizabeth II on April 21, 2018.
 He made TV show appearances on The Late Late Show with James Corden in June where he sang one of his latest singles each night for a week.
 The tracks he performed live were "Nervous", "Lost in Japan", "Perfectly Wrong", and the duet with Julia Michaels "Like to be You".
 Mendes made an appearance on the late-night talk show The Tonight Show Starring Jimmy Fallon in October and performed Lost in Japan.
 He, together with Fallon and the show's resident band The Roots, performed a special version of "Treat You Better" for the show's Classroom Instruments series.
 He has also performed his latest singles on the iHeartRadio MMVAs in Canada on August 27, where he received eight nominations and won four awards.

 Mendes starred in a documentary directed by YouTube star Casey Neistat.
-The short film is part of YouTube's Artist Spotlight Story series, featuring an interview with Mendes and backstage and behind-the-scene footage of Mendes during one of his tours.
+The short film is part of YouTube's Artist Spotlight Story series, featuring an interview with Mendes and backstage and behind-the-scenes footage of Mendes during one of his tours.
 The trailer was released on YouTube on September 22 to officially announce the upcoming documentary.
 The documentary, Shawn Mendes – Artist Spotlight Stories, was published on September 28.
 Ahead of the official release day, Mendes and Neistat held a previewing show of the film where selected fans of Mendes were invited for the event.